The Right Amount of Water For Roses

 Roses grown in containers usually drain faster than in-ground roses, especially if you have used a light potting soil.
 Never place a potted rose inside a dish to catch water because roses hate standing in water.
 The water in the dish will rot the rose roots.
 During extremely hot weather, container roses usually need to be watered daily.

 It's well worth the money to get your garden set up with an automatic sprinkler system.
 Learn how to use the timer.
 Read the manual.
 Most are really not that complicated once you figure out which buttons to push.
 If it's raining, turn the sprinklers to the off position for a few days.
 As the weather warms up, change the timer to come on more often and for longer periods of time.

 The Mulch Factor

 Mulch can aid in keeping your soil and roses moist.
 Several inches of mulch should be applied around your roses at least once a year.
 I prefer Kellogg's Gromulch, but there are other brands available.
 You could use aged horse manure, but be careful of weeds if the horse was free to roam the fields.

-Soil polymers such as Broadleaf "P4" can aid in retaining water in sandy or very light soils.
+Soil polymers such as Broadleaf "P4", or Miracle-Gro Water Storing Crystals, or other brands, can aid in retaining water in sandy or very light soils.
 I wouldn't recommend using polymers for clay or heavy soils.
 Potted plants with a light potting soil especially benefit from polymers.
 These polymers swell up and hold water for extended periods of time, which is especially beneficial in extremely hot climates.